Generic filters

 Outpatient Clinician

-Sasha (she/her) is a Supervisee in Social Work and Hampton Roads Native, currently providing telehealth services across the community.
+Sasha (she/her) is a Supervisee in Social Work and Hampton Roads native, currently providing telehealth services across the community.
 She believes that each individual carries with them their own unique strengths, experiences, and perspectives, and are most capable of thriving when acknowledged for their complete and authentic selves.
-Sasha works primarily with adults at this time, and has focused considerable effort into exploring parenting skills and coparenting, separation/divorce, and mood and anxiety disorders.
+Sasha works primarily with adults at this time and has focused considerable effort into exploring parenting skills and coparenting, separation/divorce, and mood and anxiety disorders.
 Sasha has completed advanced training in Perinatal Mood and Anxiety Disorders and is passionate about assisting birthing persons through the vast scope of major life, relational, and individual transitions they experience within the perinatal period.
+She is also currently working towards becoming trained in EMDR which is used to help clients understand and heal from trauma.

-Sharon is the Director of Youth Services at The Up Center.
+Sharon (she/her) is the Director of Youth Services at The Up Center.
 She oversees the Foster Care & Adoptions program as well as the Team Up youth mentoring program.
 She has been with The Up Center since 2005.
+In addition to her role as director, she currently sees Outpatient clients on a limited basis both in person in the Ghent office and via telehealth.
 She is a native of Hampton Roads and is dedicated to helping and giving back to her community.

 Sheridan Merriweather, MSW, Supervisee in Social Work, CSOTP